jarenadams21/platos-last-stand/spin-class/README.md

 ## Conclusion

 This simulation models a quantum spin lattice using fundamental principles of quantum mechanics and statistical physics.
 The lemmas and laws outlined provide a theoretical foundation for understanding and modifying the simulation.
-Physicists can adjust the parameters and explore various scenarios by referring to the equations and concepts presented.

 ---

 **Note**: This document assumes familiarity with quantum mechanics, operator algebra, and statistical physics.
-It provides a theoretical basis for the simulation code, enabling physicists to engage directly with the underlying principles and adapt the model for their research purposes.
+It provides a theoretical basis for the simulation code.

 #### Refs